inspiredCoconut/crud-application-laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About This Project

+This is a CRUD (Create, Read, Update, Delete) application for managing posts.
+It features secure authentication using tokens.
+This repository is created for fun and learning purposes, specifically to explore and understand the Laravel framework.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: